lewhunt/nwb-react-testing-library/README.md

 `npm run build` | prepare for publishing to npm
 `npm run clean` | delete built resources

 The initial project is set up so you can successfully run each of these commands and get some meaningful output, albeit for a component which does nothing more than render a welcome message.
 Change the component and tests acordingly.
-Then follow the nwb documentation to publish the component.
+Then follow the nwb documentation to publish the component on npm.